jyli7/TabKiller/README.md

 **Cannon**: Range kill.
 The cannon kills a range of tabs.
 If you enter "1-4," for example, you'll kill the first tab through the fourth tab (inclusive).
+If you want to kill all tabs from a certain number to the end, use "#-end", e.g. "4-end".

 *Note*: The first tab is 1, not 0.

 - - -